AbrahamAlgorithm/AbrahamAlgorithm/README.md

 #

-- 💻 I am highly engaged with building for the Pipeops Hackathon
+- 👨‍💻 I am a Software Engineer in training with ALX SE Africa C18
+- 💻 I’m open to Jobs or internships as a Fullstack Engineer, Software Tester, or Graphuc Designer.
-- 🔭 I’m currently working on **Payham**(An innovative fintech application designed to provide financial inclusion across Africa and globally) and **Labhood**(A social media hub for developers)
+- 🔭 I’m currently working on **Payham**(An innovative fintech application designed to provide financial inclusion across Africa and globally) and **Pipance**(An application that bridges the gap between users and recycling companies)
 - 🌱 I’m learning Web technologies, Backend, Python, and C.
 - 💻 I'm currently part of the Wema Hackaholics and Pipeops Hackathon
 - 👯 I’m looking to collaborate on Open source projects, Hackathon and startups
-- 🤔 I’m looking for help with Funding
+- 🤔 I’m always available to guide and support you in Tech
-- 💬 Ask me about Tech(web development, Design, Linux), God, Music.
+- 💬 Ask me about Tech(Web development, DevOps, Graphic Design, Linux), Christ and K-dramas(historical).
-- 📫 How to reach me: You can reach me via my email fasakinhenry@gmail.com or my social platforms
+- 📫 How to reach me: You can reach me via my email abrahamfolorunso6@gmail.com or any of my social handles
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Not all programmers are Nerd.
-I am a living proof of that😜👍.
-I love Music, football, tech events, and doing a lot of different hobbies.
-I mean the list seems endless.
-I am an all-in-one package.

 #